-As a guide our standard fee has increased by between 2% and 6% over the last five years (April 2016 to September 2021).
-Our standard fee increased by 4.8% from October 2020 to September 2021 (June 2020 CPIH of 0.8% + 4%).
+As a guide, our standard fee has increased by between 2% and 6% over the last three years (April 2018 to September 2020).
+Our standard fee increased by 4.8% from October 2020 to September 2021 (the June 2020 CPIH of 0.8% + 4%), and in October 2021 to September 2022 increased by 1.6% (the May 2021 CPIH 1.6% + 0%).
 We may also increase or reduce your fees at other times if an assessment shows a significant change in your care needs.
 We will consult you or your power of attorney or representative about this change.
 If we decide to change your fees, we will give you 28 days' notice in writing, unless your care needs increase significantly and unexpectedly and we need to provide you with extra care or facilities at short notice.
 In this case, we will consult you or your power of attorney or representative and give you at least seven days' notice in writing of any increase in your fees.
 If your care needs have reduced, we will reduce your fees accordingly.
 We may sometimes need to increase our fees in exceptional circumstances that are outside our control.
 If this applies, we will consult you or your power of attorney or representative, and give you notice in writing of any increase in your fees.
 Your fees may also increase or reduce if you ask to move to a different room for which different fees are charged.